The nature of mindsets

 A primer on how our underlying beliefs, attitudes and assumptions create our everyday lives — and our shared world.

-In this primer, we provide an overview of what mindsets are, why they matter and a summary of the 3 basic mindset archetypes.
-We also share a range of practices you can use to more consciously choose your mindset.
+In this primer, we provide an overview of what mindsets are, why they matter and explore a range of practices you can use to be mindful about how and why you use them.

 What is a Mindset?